cs-fullstack-2020-spring/github-ic-1-TakeallahRivera/README.md

 # Learn how to use git
 Change the text below by adding your name.

-Hello World.
+GOodbye World.
 My name is Takeallah Rivera.